GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/solutions.md

 gsutil -m cp {...} $BUCKET/
 ```

+> **Note** It's okay if particpants only copy the video files for this challenge.
+The telemetry data will be needed for the final challenge, but it can also be accessed from its source (without copying it to the new bucket).

-Create a new BigQuery dataset
+Create a new BigQuery dataset.

 ```shell
 BQ_DATASET=fe
 bq mk --location=$REGION -d $BQ_DATASET
 ```

-Create a connection and give permission to access buckets.
+Create a connection and give permission to access the bucket.

 ```shell
 CONN_ID=conn